jmervine/GoT/README.md

 ```go
 func (t *GoT) AssertDeepEqual(args ...interface{})
 ```
 AssertDeepEqual checks for simlarity (see: reflect.DeepEqual).
+Note: I recommend custom messaging on this one, otherwise failure output will be ambigous.

 Expects: